Take 2: Film Lighting 2: Fixtures and Gripping

 Partnership with Duke Arts Create & Cinematic Arts

 The Cinematic Arts Filmcraft Workshop Series gives students the opportunity to learn hard skills and advance their ability in practical areas of filmmaking, such as cinematography, editing, post-production, and sound.
 The workshops run for six weeks, starting the Friday that drop/add ends, September 9th.
 Each workshop is offered twice, on Friday afternoon and the following Saturday morning.
 No experience or registration is required.

 Fixtures and Gripping

 In this workshop we will light a handful of scenes and sets, and in so doing introduce the requisite skills and equipment of cinema lighting.
 By understanding the simple qualities of light as they occur in the world and as they can be constructed for film, we begin to navigate the infinite possibilities offered by modern lighting tools.
 It is a subject worthy of a lifetime of study and practice, but one which still yields valuable secrets with a few hours of exploration.

 This is a companion to the Film Lighting – Strategy and Technique workshop, in which students learn the the practical, on-set techniques of cinematic lighting, but neither is a prerequisite for the other.

 Steve Milligan is a professional cinematographer.
 Over the last fifteen years he has worked in long and short form documentary, narrative features, commercials, music videos, and projection design.
 He has been a lecturing fellow in the Duke Arts of the Moving Image program since 2015.

 About the Location

-This workshop will be in-person at the Cinematic Arts Film Studio, located in the Rubenstein Arts Center, room 232.
+This workshop will is located in the Cinematic Arts Film Studio in the Rubenstein Arts Center, room 232.